chrisizeful/SaveLoad/README.md

 SaveLoad is a C# serialization, modding, and game content API for the Godot game engine..
 It enables you to structure your game's content in a user-friendly way which can be easily expanded or modified.
 See below for a list of features and a basic API overview.
 Addiontionally, it is recommended to look at the demo project to see how a typical game may setup folders and mods.

 SaveLoad can be used as an addon by copying the folder located in addons (SaveLoad/addons/SaveLoad).
 It's also available as a Nuget package which can be viewed with the button above.
 The ModViewer folder in addons can optionally be copied as well - note it isn't in the Nuget package since it has assets that must be imported.
+Additionally, optional DefNode and InstanceDef node types can be used by including the DefNode addon folder.

 ## Features Overview